Is the dark affecting your mood?

 Does the winter holiday season leave you withdrawn instead of full of joy?

 Is the dark affecting your mood?
 The darkness of our shortened days could be affecting your mood.

 Our ancient DNA guides us to slow down through the winter.
 We are meant to turn inward; a more reflective mood this time of year is part of our natural healing cycle.
 However, there is a fine line that exists between a mellow, reflective, introverted mood and depression.
-(If you wonder which side of the line you’re on, please, have a heart-to-heart with your naturopath or trusted therapist.)
+(If you wonder which side of the line you’re on, please, have a heart-to-heart with your naturopath or a trusted therapist.)